sirawishW/simple-vue/README.md

 # How to Use

-1.Select your choice(income or Expense)
+1. Select your choice(income or Expense)
-2.Select date
+2. Select date
-3.Input amount you want
+3. Input amount you want
-4.Leave some note in the note box if you want to 5.Make sure to click confirm button
+4. Leave some note in the note box if you want to
+5. Make sure to click confirm button

 ## Project setup
 ```